kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/deploying_csi_with_zones.md

    Make sure `external-provisioner` is deployed with the arguments `--feature-gates=Topology=true`.

-   In the credential secret file, add entries for region and zone.
+   For topology aware clusters, the credential secret file needs entries for region and zone.
+They must match the vSphere tag category.

    ```bash
    [Labels]
    region = k8s-region
    zone = k8s-zone
    ```

+   The CSI Node DaemonSet needs to be started with the `TOPOLOGY_AWARE` environment variable.
+This makes use of the node labels for topology placement.

 4. Verify that your CSI driver installation is successful.